formbio/laava/README.md

 ## Testing

-The `test/` subdirectory in this repo contains a Makefile that can fetch example PacBio datasets from a public server and run the scripts on them to reanalyze them and produce example HTML and PDF reports.
+The `test/` subdirectory in this repo contains small example input files and a Makefile to run the scripts to reanalyze them and produce example HTML and PDF reports.

 Once you've completed installation (above), activate your conda environment or Docker container and change to the test directory: